HOME

 Key Sites:Barrowfield Manor, Old Copley Court, Addema Lock

-Religion:Practical observance, tied to harvest and survival
+Religion:Practical observance, tied to harvest and survival, Thyren of the Sheaf

 Culture:Provision-based authority, logistical pragmatism